Who can refer

 If your patient lives outside of London

-Dental practices outside of London that wish to refer a paediatric patient, please refer using South East London paediatric dentistry single point of access:
+Please refer using South East London paediatric dentistry single point of access.

 Urgent referrals